AndersonGarrote/PMD/Exercícios.md

 9 - Retorne os produtos em ordem decrescente do preço por unidade.
 - `from Products
 order by PricePerUnit as double desc`
-10 - Retorne as empresas localizadas a 500Km do Rio de Janeiro (Dica: Use as coordenadas Latitude -22 e Longitude -43)
+10 - Retorne as empresas localizadas a 500Km do Rio de Janeiro (Dica: Use as coordenadas atitude -22 e ongitude -43)
 - `from Companies
 where spatial.within(
     spatial.point(Address.Location.Latitude, Address.Location.Longitude),